WorkSafeNB announced the average assessment rate for 2020 , it will be $2.40.

 - CFIB surveyed New Brunswick members and used your voice to emphasize the negative impact premiums hikes are having on your business.

-- CFIB actively represented the interests of business owners on the ministerial taskforce created by government to review the workers’ compensation system .It puts forward clear recommendations to government to restore stability to the system.
+- CFIB actively represented the interests of business owners on the ministerial taskforce created by government to review the workers’ compensation system .It put forward clear recommendations to government to restore stability to the system.

-- The new provincial government followed CFIB recommendations and those of the task force.
-The law has been changed, the policies controlling costs and benefits can no longer be overturned by the WCAT.
+The laws was changed in 2018, the policies controlling costs and benefits can no longer be overturned by the WCAT.
 This allowed the WorkSafeNB board to immediately reduce its average assessment rate for 2019 from $2.92 to $2.65.
-Rates are now expected to progressively go down over the next few years.
+Rates are expected to progressively go down over the next few years.

-- The new provincial government and WorkSafeNB have committed to making additional changes in 2019.
-We are actively voicing your concerns to the premier’s office, multiple ministers, bureaucrats and to the WorkSafeNB CEO, chair and board.
+- We continue to actively voice your concerns to the premier’s office, multiple ministers, bureaucrats and to the WorkSafeNB CEO, chair and board.

-- Over 2,500 CFIB members have already signed the Action Alert asking government to bring in legislative changes.If you haven’t done so already, contact our office at [email protected] to request a copy.
+- Over 4,100 CFIB members have already signed the Action Alert asking the WorkSafeNB board to limit benefits to work related injuries and balance to benefit costs.If you haven’t done so already, contact our office at [email protected] to request a copy.

 - If an employee files a claim and you have concerns or questions use the services of the Office of Employers’ Advocates .

 - If you have issues with customer service from WorkSafeNB contact the Issues Resolution Office (IRO).